(Or: how not to name your business)

 And I was a teacher.
-Leading change-yer-life-ey workshops on how to use yoga concepts and techniques to do things like … quit smoking, or teach yourself foreign languages, or have a healthy relationship to your body.
+Leading change-yer-life-ey workshops on how using yoga concepts and techniques to do things like … quit smoking, or teach yourself foreign languages, or have a healthy relationship to your body.

 Looking back, I’d have to say it was one of the most interesting periods of my life.
-For all sorts of reasons, but especially because it was a time of huge, awe-inspiring mental, emotional and spiritual growth.
-And challenges.
-And breakthroughs.
+For many reasons, but especially because it was a time of huge mental, emotional and spiritual growth, both in terms of challenges and breakthroughs.

-Including, basically, downloading the entire Fluent Self system (though it wasn’t called that at the time) in a series of very intense meditations.
-Which even I thought was kinda crazy.
+Including downloading an entire system of self-fluency in a series of very intense meditations.
+Which even I thought was kinda nuts.

 It wasn’t clear to me at all whether I was giving birth to something or receiving something, but there it was:

 A complete system of self-learning and self-work that you could pretty much use to solve, heal or work through basically any problem or issue the world could throw at you.
 Scary stuff!

 Of course I had no idea how completely useless this was in terms of actually making a living … but that’s

 another story another hilarious “don’t try this at home, kids” disaster learning experience for another day.
 The point is, my life felt pretty exciting.

 Man, it was great.
 I was learning and processing so much, and the teaching felt like it was my calling, and for the first time in my life it was like I had a mission.
 And I was living it.
 And it had a name.